Scan to download

 DigiFT, a decentralized digital asset exchange focused on asset-backed tokens (STO), announced the successful completion of $10.5 million in Pre-A round financing.
 This round was led by Shengda Group, with participation from HashKey Capital, Hash Global, Xin Enterprise Pte.
 Ltd., and Beituo Capital.

-3. Gaming
+III.
+Gaming

 Metaverse gaming platform Avalon Corp completed $13 million in financing, led by Bitkraft Ventures, Hashed, Delphi Digital, and Mechanism Capital, with participation from Coinbase Ventures, Yield Guild Games, Merit Circle, Avocado Guild, and Morning Star Ventures.

-Social + GameFi platform BEBO LAB announced that it has obtained $2.3 million in financing from Hash9 Fund and ACF Fund, which will be used to launch the BEBO NFT project and develop the BEBO Social + GameFi platform.
+Social + GameFi platform BEBO LAB announced it has secured $2.3 million in financing from Hash9 Fund and ACF Fund, which will be used to launch the BEBO NFT project and develop the BEBO Social + GameFi platform.
 Additionally, BEBO NFT is expected to open for minting on March 17.

-4. NFT
+IV.
+NFT

 1. NFT financial protocol Insrt completes $2.2 million financing, led by Hashkey Capital and Infinite Capital

-According to The Block, NFT financial protocol Insrt Finance developer Insrt Labs has completed $2.2 million in Pre-Seed round financing, led by Hashkey Capital and Infinite Capital, with participation from Sky9 Capital, Caballeros Capital, and Hamzah Khan, head of DeFi at Polygon.
+According to The Block, NFT financial protocol Insrt Finance developer Insrt Labs completed $2.2 million in Pre-Seed round financing, led by Hashkey Capital and Infinite Capital, with participation from Sky9 Capital, Caballeros Capital, and Hamzah Khan, head of DeFi at Polygon.

 2. Near ecosystem NFT platform Few and Far completes $10.5 million financing, led by Pantera Capital